 Just for the record, responsive means your site works well for the viewer no matter what screen size they’re using, but primarily it’s about the user experience on mobile phones.
 Google decides, of course, so check yours with this Mobile-Friendly Test.
 Either you pass or you don’t.
 You drop down in Google’s competitive search rankings if you’re not.
 So a key website design trend—necessity, even—is to be “responsive.”
 Google’s Page Speed Test is also relevant to user experience and ranking.

 Other website design trends for 2015

 We’re ranking the website design trends here based on surveying 10 stories we found Googling on “2015 website design trends.”

 Note: The more times a design trend is mentioned in these stories, the higher we ranked it.
 At the end of this post we’ll have links to all of the articles and you’ll see at least another dozen trends mentioned.
 You be the judge of which trends add REAL, NEW VALUE to the user experience OR whether they’re just today’s FASHION EXPERIMENTS.

 2. Large background images

 While every story spotlighted the responsive necessity, what came in second in terms of most mentions was large professional quality large background images that dominate the page.
-Here’s a link to a UK example, a Canadian example and a visual example from Apple.
+Here’s a link to 36 cool big background website designs and a visual example from Apple.